Liberal Democrats 25 years and 106 MPs

 Alistair Carmichael – Orkney & Shetland

 Sarah Teather – Brent East by election.
-Seat abolished GE 2010 and ST elected at Brent Central
+Seat abolished GE 2010.
+Elected Brent Central.
+Retired 2015 and constituency lost.

 2005 General Election